 The star of the show at a remote outpost cantina on the planet of Batuu is undoubtedly a little droid named Rex.

 Rex, or, DJ-R3X, as he’s known on the mean streets of Black Spire, is the runaway star of the new Star Wars: Galaxy’s Edge land at Disneyland.
+The new land opened to reservation holders on May 31, but will be open for all visitors (no reservation needed) starting June 24.

 Long-time visitors to the Anaheim park will recognize the droid from his first job as a pilot on the original Star Tours ride.